iamkroot/trakt-scrobbler/README.md

 4. Open a terminal/command prompt.
 5. Navigate to the directory from Step 1.
 (Using `cd` command)
 6. Run `cd tools`
-7. Run `python install.py` This will complete all the steps for installation.
+7. Run `python3 install.py` (or `python install.py` if that fails).
+This will complete all the steps for installation.
 You will be prompted to authorize the program to access the Trakt.tv API.
 Follow the steps on screen to finish the process.
 In the future, the script will run on computer boot, without any need for human intervention.

 **For Linux:**
 To enable notification support on Linux, `libnotify` needs to be installed (Reboot after installation).